Rachel Roberts (model): Acting career

 Roberts made her film debut as the title character of the movie Simone in 2002 performing opposite Al Pacino.
 The studio attempted to keep her identity a secret during production, and did not accord her credit in the initial theatrical release, in an effort to maintain the illusion that her character was a virtual computer-created entity.
 After release her identity became known and she received credit in the video release.

 She has guest-starred on such television series as Entourage, Ugly Betty and Numbers.
 She was given a recurring role on the ABC one-hour drama FlashForward.
 In 2011, she played Carrera in the movie In Time opposite Justin Timberlake and Amanda Seyfried.
 She appeared in the series CSI: Crime Scene Investigation as Karen Chevera in the episode "Unplugged" (2012).
 She played Soul Fleur in the 2013 movie The Host.
 Roberts appeared on Mad Men opposite Jon Hamm in the episode "Tale of Two Cities".
 She starred in Rihanna's music video "Bitch Better Have My Money" which was released on July 2, 2015.
 She was cast as Cassandra in Andrew Niccol's sci-fi thriller film Anon.
 She also portrayed Sharon Tate in the tenth episode of American Horror Story: Cult.

 Personal life

 Roberts was born in Vancouver, British Columbia, Canada.
-In 2002, she married Andrew Niccol, who wrote, produced and directed Simone and Anon.
+In 2002, she married New Zealand director Andrew Niccol, who wrote, produced and directed Simone and Anon.
 They have two children, a son and daughter.